Roenhoogland/Data-Analytics/README.md

 - Analyzed differences in bike ride behaviour between casual riders and members with a subscription to understand the differences and increase membership conversion rate.
 Used Excel, SQL, and Tableau

 [Slice](Projects/Slice): Sales Data Analysis, Small Business
-- Created a dashboard with KPIs, analyzed the order distribution during business hours, and included the effect of rain on such distribution to re-evaluate the current business hours.
+- Created a dashboard with KPIs, analyzed the order distribution during business hours, and included the effect of rain on such distribution to re-evaluate the current business hours and staff deployment.
 Used Excel, SQL, and Tableau